This Bean Salad with Fried Kalamata Olives recipe is a little different than your usual party food, and your guests will absolutely love the flavor!

 It's not fatty, loaded up with cheese, dripping with grease...sure, we all love those things, but I am doing Weight Watchers right now and I need healthier options!

 So I have a tiny confession to make.
 I don't give a flying pig about football.
 Or any sport, if I am being completely honest.
-I have gone so far as to actually host Super Bowl® parties in the past, but I just do it for the food and the friends - the same motive behind ANY party!
+I have gone so far as to actually host football parties in the past, but I just do it for the food and the friends - the same motive behind ANY party!

 I don't really need a reason to invite friends and family over, pop open a few beers and kick back and have fun.
 The football is inconsequential; if my guests enjoy it, great.
 If they just came for the commercials and conversation, it's all good too!

 You can make this Vegetarian Bean Salad Recipe the day before your big party and save yourself a little prep work the day of.
+Of course, this is a great party appetizer to make year-round, don't just save it for the football games!

 Jump to RecipeAre you looking for more quick an easy Appetizer recipes to serve like this Vegetarian Bean Salad Recipe?

-- Hot Ham & Cheese Dip Recipe
+- Hormel Chili with Cheese Dip Recipe

 How to make this Bean Salad with Fried Kalamata Olives Recipe